 To extract the copper ore, they would start with an eight or nine-pound long sledgehammer and then move to a three-pound long-handled sledgehammer.
 Finally, they’d use two small handled hammers to break it down further and extract the copper.
 For this arduous work, they’d get paid five shillings per week.

 Extracting tin was even more difficult as only 2% to 3% of the original football-sized rock was actual tin ore.
-The hammering would continue until the rock and tin were one and a half inches long.
+The hammering would continue until the stone and tin were one and a half inches long.

 The ore was transported by railway to another part of the Levant Mine, where it would go through a complex washing process.
 This was required to separate the heavier tine from the rest of the rock.